Episode 4: Time & Resource Requirements and Costs.

 Six Key Elements to a War Game

 The first element is expert facilitation.
 The second is having clear objectives aligned with the most senior sponsors of the engagement.
 Third is team member selection, so you get the right mix of personalities and knowledge.
-Fourth is quality briefing books.
+Fourth is high-quality briefing books.
 Fifth is the exercise selection.
-The sixth key element is capturing the prioritized action steps and then making sure that this follow up activity is implemented.
+The sixth key element is capturing the prioritized action steps and making sure this follow-up activity is implemented.

-The worst thing is to invest, to have a tremendous game where everybody walks away excited with new learnings, and then slowly everybody falls back into their normal duties and jobs and nothing ever happens.
+The worst thing you can do is have a tremendous game, where everybody walks away excited with new learnings, and then everyone slowly falls back into their normal routines and nothing ever happens.

-We make sure that at the end of that day, it’s very clear who’s going to take responsibility for driving forward these next action steps.
+We make sure that, at the end of that day, it’s very clear who will be responsible for driving these next action steps forward.

-A lot of times even just a discussion with the senior executives about some of the outcomes of the war game and perhaps putting just one out of five things into play can be really motivating for the participants who were involved, because they realize they were heard and they saw that action was taken, vs. feeling “we did all this great stuff and now it’s been eight months and nothing’s changed.”
+Even a simple discussion with senior executives about the war game outcomes, and then implementing only one of them, can be really motivating for participants who were involved.
+They realize they were heard, and saw that action was taken versus feeling “we did all this great stuff and now it’s been eight months and nothing’s changed.”

-Beyond having an impact on strategy, the leadership discussion evolves in these events and helps with business modeling.
-This involves not just making moves and counter moves, but understanding things such as what are the customer segments?
+Beyond influencing strategy, the leadership discussion evolves in these events and helps with business modeling.
+It goes beyond determining moves and counter moves.
+It answers questions such as, What are our customer segments?
 What is our unique value proposition?
-Who do we need to have strategic partnerships with?
-Where are we going to get our next wave of revenue and what’s the cost structure against this?
+Who should we develop strategic partnerships with?
+Where are we going to get our next wave of revenue, and what’s the cost structure against this?

-Using war games can help innovation labs and innovation teams better understand areas that can evolve and leapfrog ahead of the competition.
-This is because war gaming can help you create your company’s next vision by being able to use tools that allow you to capture some really bold steps and initiatives – thinking way outside the box, being super creative and able to advance the organization.
+War gaming can help innovation labs and teams better understand areas that can evolve and leapfrog ahead of the competition.
+It can help you create your company’s next vision by thinking way outside the box, being creative and capturing bold steps and initiatives that can advance your organization.

-You can ready your organization for a war game before actually engaging a firm like Proactive Worldwide to help you conduct one by understanding your current strategies and the assumptions of your business units.
-We are surprised how often organizations that think they are ready to run a war game don’t know the strategies or if scenarios are already in place.
-You can start a process of monitoring and tracking certain indicators to help learn which future scenario is most plausible?
-What is most likely to happen?
+You can ready your organization for a war game before engaging a firm like Proactive Worldwide by understanding your current strategies and the assumptions of your business units.
+We are surprised how often organizations that think they’re ready to run a war game don’t know their strategies, or if any are already in place.
+You can prep by starting a process of monitoring and tracking indicators that help you learn which future scenarios are most plausible and likely to happen.